opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/package.md

    _forward_ and _reverse_ search and is used to find the path with the best _arrival-time_.
 2. The `MinTravelDurationRoutingStrategy` is the same as the standard, but optimize on travel-duration, eliminating _wait-time_ (except board and alight slack).
-It supports both _forward_ and _reverse_ search.
+It supports both _forward_ and _reverse_ search, but only one Range Raptor iteration (no search window).
    The main usage for this is to compute heuristics used to improve the performance in the multi-criteria search.
 It is used to compute various heuristics, like _minimum-number-of-transfers_, _minimum-travel-time_ and _earliest-possible-arrival-time_.
 3. The `McTransitWorker` is the _Multi-Criteria Range Raptor_ implementation.
 It does **not** support _reverse_ search - so far there has not been a need for it.